Resource-Aware LLM Reasoning for Mobile Edge General Intelligence: Overview of LLM Reasoning For MEGI

 \subsubsection{Pre-Training Phase}

 The pre-training phase establishes foundational reasoning capabilities through architecture and large-scale data, determining the model’s base capacity for recognition and logical inference.

 \begin{itemize} \item \textbf{Model Scaling:} Model scaling refers to increasing model size by expanding parameters, layers, or architecture dimensions.
-This approach establishes robust foundational reasoning capabilities, with larger models demonstrating emergent reasoning behaviors, particularly in complex multi-step problems requiring extensive knowledge integration \cite{wei2022emergent}.
+This approach establishes robust foundational reasoning capabilities, with larger models demonstrating emergent reasoning behaviors, particularly in complex multi-step problems requiring extensive knowledge integration.
 For instance, the progression from GPT-3 (175 billion parameters) to GPT-4 (estimated 1.76 trillion parameters) demonstrates significant improvements in reasoning performance.
 Empirical benchmarks, such as the GSM8K mathematical reasoning dataset, show GPT-4 achieving 92\% accuracy, a substantial increase from GPT-3.5's 57\% \cite{achiam2023gpt}.

 \item \textbf{New Model Architectures:} Emerging designs such as Mixture of Experts (MoE) and Multi-Agent systems aim to enhance reasoning while maintaining computational efficiency.
 MoE frameworks utilize sparse activation patterns where only specialized expert networks process each input, while Multi-Agent architectures enable collaborative reasoning through distributed intelligent agents specializing in different problem aspects.
-These new model architectures are crucial for balancing reasoning capability with computational efficiency, particularly in resource-constrained environments, enabling parallel processing of different reasoning components while maintaining practical deployment feasibility.
+These new model architectures are crucial for balancing reasoning capability with computational efficiency, particularly in resource-constrained environments.
 For example, Yi et al. \cite{yi2025edgemoe} developed EdgeMoE, a sparse architecture designed for mobile device deployment.
 By selectively activating relevant expert networks, it achieves enhanced reasoning with 5\% to 18\% reduced memory usage and 1.2 to 2.7 times faster inference, enabling real-time performance for models exceeding 10 billion parameters.

 \end{itemize}